-I have been teaching guitar for ten years.
+I have been teaching guitar for over ten years, and I treat teaching as an additional skill separate from understanding music.
+There are a lot of people who can play the guitar well, but not as many who are also skilled in adapting to each student and what they need to understand a comicated topic.
 I've been performing in bands of various genres since the age of thirteen, and in addition to taking private lessons throughout high school, I studied guitar for two years at the Berklee College of Music in Boston, MA.
-Currently, I'm on and off the road with my own bands The Lion and the Badger and my solo projects.
+I have extensive touring and recording experience across a number of genres and with an extensive list of different groups and projects.

 Generally speaking my approach to teaching begins with a focus on rhythm and technical ability before moving on to theory.
 I prefer to work on music that my students are already familiar with and have a passion for, so I ask my students to bring music they would like to learn to their lessons.
 I transcribe it and teach it to them in their lesson, and we work on technique, rhythm, and theory through the lens of the music they already love.

 The genres I'm most comfortable teaching are rock (of all varieties), funk, blues, indie, pop, beginner jazz, and some finger picking.
 I also love to incorporate ear training, arranging, and songwriting into my lessons for students who are interested in more advanced theory and application.